podium-lib/client/README.md

 the process of updating if such an "update loop" is detected to happen multiple times in a row.

-This feature will also protect against cases where there might be a miss match between the version number in a manifest file and whats set as a header on the content route.
+This feature will also protect against cases where there might be a mismatch between the version number in a manifest file and whats set as a header on the content route.